New high-tech ETA introduced for clearing Australian Immigration

 After over 20 years of massive technology change, it was time to reinvent the ETA through the Australian ETA app.
 New technologies and new paradigms create changing community expectations of access, experience, and service, especially when innovation is the engine powering the change.

 The discovery and research phase of the project involved understanding the persona and core traveler needs.
-It focused on obtaining an in-depth understanding of applicant, business and travel industry requirements and expectations to define the end-to-end future-state user journey.
+It focused on obtaining an in-depth understanding of applicant, business, and travel industry requirements and expectations to define the end-to-end future-state user journey.

 In developing a contemporary solution using advanced technologies, the team was mindful of the need to present an intuitive and secure product while delivering the complex capabilities relating to data capture, validation, auto-population, and most importantly, identity verification.
 We undertook comprehensive technical, integration, and user testing to ensure the solution was ready and that user-centricity remained at the heart of the design.
 An abstraction layer encapsulated all third-party technologies, thus making the app future-proof and relatively easy for the current technologies to be replaced with new and better ones in the future.